top of page

 I work with human hair, primarily salon waste, but also familial strands, using

-traditional and self-devised techniques of braiding, spinning, weaving, and
+both traditional and self-devised techniques of braiding, spinning, weaving,

-knotting.
-These forms, whether free-standing, suspended, or wall-hung, invite
+and knotting.
+These forms, whether free-standing, suspended, or wall-hung,

-intimate inspection.
-Hair’s tactile intimacy draws the viewer in, while its
+invite intimate inspection.
+Hair’s tactile presence draws the viewer in, while its

 cultural and bodily resonances resist comfort.
 At once deeply personal and

-symbolically loaded, hair carries complex meanings around identity,
+symbolically charged, hair carries complex meanings of identity, memory,

-I draw upon Victorian mourning hair work not only for its technical intricacy but for its buried histories, a craft once dismissed as sentimental and feminine, yet deeply expressive of grief, resilience, and ritual.
+I draw upon Victorian mourning hairwork not only for its technical intricacy but for its buried histories: a craft long dismissed as sentimental and feminine, yet profoundly expressive of grief, resilience, and ritual.
 By reviving and reinterpreting these techniques, I reclaim marginalised knowledge and invite dialogue between past and present.

-The weird and the eerie thread through my work, animating forms that unsettle the familiar and draws attention towhat persists beneath the surface.
-In a world that too often overlooks what it cannot name, my practice creates moments of pause: offering space for reflection, recognition, and revaluation.
+The weird and the eerie thread through my work, animating forms that unsettle the familiar and reveal what persists beneath the surface.
+In a world that often overlooks the unseen, my practice creates moments of pause—offering space for reflection, recognition, and revaluation.

 Bio